-As we discussed last week, H.M. developed profound anterograde amnesia following his medial temporal lobe resection - but also a temporally graded retrograde amnesia for events preceding the surgery.
+As we discussed last week, H.M. developed profound anterograde amnesia following his medial temporal lobe resection - but also a temporally-graded retrograde amnesia for events preceding the surgery (that is, old events were recalled better than recent ones).
 Indeed, such retrograde amnesia has been regularly noted in humans following medial temporal lobe lesions, or lesions apparently restricted to the hippocampal formation (see Squire et al., 2001).
 This led to the hypothesis that the hippocampus is involved in consolidating memories held elsewhere (Scoville & Milner, 1957) - recent memories are vulnerable to hippocampal damage, but with time they become independent of the hippocampus.
 This view is highly popular.